 |8||Wath Lane D||70|

-The grass is currently cut by a village resident.
+The grass is currently cut by agreement with a village resident.
 Details of payments made for grass cutting services can be seen here.

 North Yorkshire County Council